apike/allenpike.com/_posts/2020-10-31-how-to-not-build-a-social-network.markdown

 author: allen
 date: "2020-10-31 8:00:00 -08:00"
 layout: post
-title: "How to Not Build a Social network"
+title: "How to Not Build a Social Network"
 summary: "I attempt to reason with raw ambition."
 image: "/images/2020/mike-holmes-sonic.jpg"
 tags: